Community and Neighborhood Aid

 As a Multi-Family Property Owner

-In coordination with ComEd and Peoples Gas, the Income-Eligible Multifamily Savings program gives multi-family property owners free products and incentives for energy efficiency improvements at their properties.
+In coordination with ComEd and Peoples Gas, the Income-Eligible Multifamily Savings Program gives multi-family property owners free products and incentives for energy efficiency improvements at their properties.

 As Someone In Public Housing

-The Public Housing Energy Savings program offers free products and incentives for energy efficiency improvements in public housing.
+The Public Housing Energy Savings Program offers free products and incentives for energy efficiency improvements in public housing.

 Evaluating Your Energy Usage